dimus/gnidump/README.md

 : Postgres password

 `CANONICAL_DIR`
 : Directory where to put text files with canonical names.
-It should and with '/'
+It should end with '/'

 ## Usage